Governance Without the Monolith

 Bad dashboards are bad.

-And enterprise delivery is full of them.
+Enterprise delivery is full of them.

 Some dashboards are basically decorative lighting for leadership meetings.